psrenergy-docs/sddp-release-notes/docs/sddp18.0-changelog.md

 ## Expansion Planning Module (OptGen)
 ### OptGen 2
+###  New Features and Improvements
+  * Added hydro outflow ramping constraint
 ####  Fixed issues
   * Fixed an error related to reserve sharing outputs when the reserve sharing is turned off